Celebration and Social Change at Rizal Park

 “My dream is for my children to graduate.
 My children’s education is my only legacy.
 It is difficult but when I have my earnings, I support them in their school projects.
 Otherwise, I tell them to wait till next time.
 They find ways, sometimes, they ask their classmates for help.”

-The commemoration of October 17 in the Philippines is not just a moment for reflection on the experiences of poverty but of actionable change.
-The preparation of the Rizal Park celebration as well as the community interviews have provided a space for community action and engagement so that even in celebrating, they are taking the necessary steps towards eradicating poverty.
+The commemoration of October 17 in the Philippines is not just a moment to reflect on the experiences of poverty but of actionable change.
+The preparation for the Rizal Park celebration, along with the community interviews, has created an opportunity for community action and engagement.
+By attending, participants are taking the steps necessary toward the eradication of poverty.

 0 comments Leave a comment